-We are thrilled to be offering both VIRTUAL CAMPS and our regional in-person SPORTS CAMPS in 2021!
+We are excited to be offering both VIRTUAL CAMPS and our regional in-person SPORTS CAMPS in 2021!

-Our Sports Camps are multi-sport online camps that provide diabetes support, education, mentoring and normalization, integrated with awesome workouts, skill development and a whole lot of summer camp fun for all ability levels.
+Our Sports Camps are multi-sport day camps that provide diabetes support, education, mentoring and normalization, integrated with awesome workouts, skill development and a whole lot of summer camp fun for all ability levels.

-We are committed to staying connected and having a blast with our camps despite the challenging times of 2020!
-From on-air BG checks with their fellow campers, snacks, carb counting, and great diabetes discussions – we aim to bring the ICD Experience online!
+We are committed to staying connected and having a blast with our camps despite the challenging times of 2021!
+From on-air BG checks with their fellow campers, snacks, carb counting, and great diabetes discussions – we aim to bring the ICD Experience to you!

 Our team includes passionate leaders and world class athletes who can provide participants with knowledge of life with T1D that can help them reach their goals.
 Participants will get active as a group and dive into a variety of sports and exercise while managing diabetes together.
 ICD is a leader in exercise and diabetes with experts in the science, who talk the talk and athletes who walk the walk.